Connecticut Route 111: Route description

 Route 111 starts as Main Street at an intersection with the Merritt Parkway (Route 15) in Trumbull, just north of the Bridgeport city line.
-South of Route 15, Main Street continues for another 0.3 mi to the Bridgeport line as an unsigned state highway with designation State Road 731 and provides access to the Westfield Trumbull mall.
+South of Route 15, Main Street continues for another 0.3 mi to the Bridgeport line as an unsigned state highway with designation State Road 731 and provides access to Trumbull Mall.
 Route 111 proceeds north, traveling near Island Brook Park, before intersecting Route 127 about 1.8 mi north of Route 15.
 Route 111 continues north, paralleling Route 25 through the Long Hill section of Trumbull, then turns northeast to intersecting Route 25.
 Beyond the junction with Route 25, Route 111 is known as the Monroe Turnpike, which heads on a northerly track towards Monroe.
 It passes by the Century Plaza shopping center in Monroe and intersects Route 110 at the town center.
 It continues north, reaching its end at Route 34 in the Stevenson section of Monroe.